mgarcia01752/RouterShell/doc/route.md

    This configuration sets up both an IPv4 and an IPv6 default route.
 IPv4 traffic is forwarded via `10.0.0.1`, and IPv6 traffic is forwarded via `2001:db8:1234:5678::1` through the `GigabitEthernet0/0/0` interface.

-These are basic examples of Cisco router route configurations.
+These are basic examples of router route configurations.
 Be sure to adapt these configurations to your specific network setup and adjust IP addresses, subnet masks, interface names, and next-hop gateway addresses as needed.